Upcoming Events All Events >

 From the Blog All Blog Posts >

 The Pennsylvania Ballet will be the first American ballet company to learn Trisha Brown’s O zlozony / O composite (performances June 9–12 tickets/info), a 2004 trio made for the Paris Opera Ballet.
 These essays, written by long time Trisha Brown Company dancer Neal Beasley, detail the experience of setting Brown’s work on the Pennsylvania Ballet dancers.
-The Louise Reed… Read more »Read More >
+I’ve spent a… Read more »Read More >